steven-varga/h5cpp-doc/docs/architecture.md

 ### Diagnostics
-On occasions it comes handy to dump internal state of objects, while currently only `h5::sp_t` data-space descriptor and dimensions supported in time most of HDF5 CAPI diagnostics/information calls will be added.
+On occasions it comes in handy to dump the internal state of objects, while currently only `h5::sp_t` data-space descriptor and dimensions supported in time most of HDF5 CAPI diagnostics/information calls will be added.

 ```cpp